 Iceland is a wonderful land of ice and fire, a cold and windy paradise for landscape photography.
 I had the chance to visit the south of the island, eight years ago during a work trip.
-At that time I was shooting with a beautiful Sony A900, first full frame camera, with a CCD 24MP sensor that could produce very accurate colors.
+At that time I was shooting with a beautiful Sony A900, my first full frame camera, with a CCD 24MP sensor that could produce very accurate colors.

 The day I reached the Gullfoss waterfall, shooting conditions were extreme: a very strong and cold wind was battering the area.
 The wind was so strong that the tripod was not sturdy enough to hold the camera steady.